NOFOREIGNLAND is a web site set up by liveaboard sailors with the aim of benefiting the liveaboard community.

 Show the filters panel by clicking on the Filters (off) button.

-The All and None settings should be obvious; they show either all or none of the markers.
+The All and None settings are self-explanatory; they show either all or none of the markers.

 If you just want to see places you've identified as a favourite, then the select this setting for places.